Balvinder90/Random-Quiz-Generator/README.md

  There are currently 110 questions in the json file.

+## Important

+ 1. You may not be able to view the project offline because of CORS restrictions that some browsers have implemented.
+ 2. If you cannot view the project offline because of the CORS restrictions then just open the project using live-server in visual studio code.

 ## How it works/Notes

  View the JavaScript file and view the comments to see how the quiz works.